cmsc240-f24-dcs/cmsc240-f24-s2.github.io/syllabus.md

 ### Learning Outcomes
 By the end of this course, you will:

-- Experience modern C++ programming
+- Experience modern (this refers to a collection of versions of the language) C++ programming
 - Gain familiarity with Unix/Linux environments
 - Understand the software development life cycle
 - Practice object-oriented programming and design